gabrielgcma/gabrielgcma/README.md

 <summary>🇬🇧 About me</summary>
 <br>
 I'm a Computer Engineering student and I like tinkering with:

+- 🤔 learning, understanding and exploring new things all the time
 - ⚙️ computer hardware and electronic prototyping
 - 💻 computer graphics
 - 🎮⌨️ game development